Sylius/Sylius/docs/customization/factory.rst

 .. warning::

-    In **Sylius** we are already decorating factories from components in Core.
+    Some factories may already be decorated in the **Sylius** Core.
-    Often you will be needing to add your very own methods to them.
-You need to check before which factory is your resource using.
+    You need to check before decorating which factory (Component or Core) is your resource using.

 Why would you customize a Factory?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~